Planned Parenthood says Colorado shooter opposed abortion

 “There’s no excuse for killing other people, whether it’s inside ...
 Planned Parenthood clinics, where many millions of babies die, or whether it’s people attacking Planned Parenthood,” Huckabee said.

-Carly Fiorina, the former Hewlett-Packard chief executive who is also seeking the Republican nomination, said on Fox News it was "typical left-wing tactics" to demonize opponents of abortion or the "sale of body parts" because of what she said was "obviously a tragedy."
+Carly Fiorina, the former Hewlett-Packard chief executive who is running for the Republican nomination, said on Fox News it was "typical left-wing tactics" to demonize opponents of abortion or the "sale of body parts" because what she said was "obviously a tragedy."

-"It's not enough to denounce the tragedy without also denouncing the poisonous rhetoric that fueled it," said Dawn Laguens, executive vice president of Planned Parenthood Federation of America.
+"It's not enough to denounce the tragedy without also denouncing the poisonous rhetoric that fueled it," Dawn Laguens, executive vice president of Planned Parenthood Federation of America, said.
 "Instead, some politicians are continuing to stoke it, which is unconscionable."

 Planned Parenthood came under fierce criticism this year after some of its officials were secretly recorded by an anti-abortion group discussing compensation for providing human tissue from aborted fetuses to researchers.

-Critics say the footage is evidence that Planned Parenthood has illegally sold baby parts.
-The organization denies the accusation, saying that some affiliates have donated tissue for research and were paid a small fee to cover costs.
+Critics say the footage is evidence that Planned Parenthood has illegally sold baby parts, but the organization denies the accusation, saying that some affiliates have donated tissue for research and were paid a small fee to cover costs.

 The attack led Governor John Hickenlooper to call for both sides of the debate over Planned Parenthood's activities to "tone down the rhetoric."